-- Undergraduate: Entry to Baccalaureate Nursing Practice Division, Undergraduate Program Academic Progression Policy - Graduate: Advanced Nursing Practice Division, Graduate Program Academic Progression Policy
+- Undergraduate: Entry to Baccalaureate Nursing Practice Division, Undergraduate Program Academic Progression Policy can be found on the policy page of the School of Nursing website.
+There are progression policies for each of the Baccalaureate programs. - Graduate: Advanced Nursing Practice Division, Graduate Program Academic Progression Policy